micromdm/website/content/blog/certificates.md

 ## Getting an MDM APNs certificate

-There's a few different options for acquiring an MDM push certificate and each comes with its own pros and cons.
+There are a few different options for acquiring an MDM push certificate and each has its own pros and cons.

 ### Method A: Roll your own using an MDM Vendor Certificate